chrisburnell/chrisburnell.com/_posts/2014-02-09-lets-look-back.md

 {% endhighlight %}

 - some declaration values are defined as variables, denoted by a preceding <code>$</code>
-- these variables are defined in the variables section of the SASS
+- these variables are defined in the variables section of the SCSS

 {% highlight scss %}
 $text-color: #4f4f4f;